AmanpreetSingh0071/Predict_Energy/README.md

-Thanks!
-Based on the contents of your `Predict_Energy` project, here’s a professional and informative `README.md` you can use:

----

 # ☀️ PV Energy Output Prediction

 A web-based machine learning app that predicts photovoltaic (PV) solar energy output using weather features and trained regression models.
 Ideal for solar engineers, data scientists, and renewable energy analysts.